ibexa/documentation-developer/docs/search/search_engines/solr_search_engine/install_solr.md

 ---
-description: Install Solr search engine to use with Ibexa DXP.
+description: Install Solr search engine to use it with Ibexa DXP.
 ---

-# Solr search engine installation
+# Install Solr search engine

 ## Configure and start Solr

 The example presents a configuration with a single core.
 For configuring Solr in other ways, including examples, see [Solr Cores and `solr.xml`](https://cwiki.apache.org/confluence/display/solr/Solr+Cores+and+solr.xml) and [core administration](https://wiki.apache.org/solr/CoreAdmin).

-### Download and configure
+### Download Solr files

 !!! note "Solr versions"